John de Britto: Execution

-Red Sand
+Shrine

 This seashore sightseeing location is one of the most venerable pilgrim centres of Christians in the world over, as it is said to be the site of Britto's martyrdom.
 It was at this place where Britto is said to have been beheaded in 1693.
 The sand dune here is believed to have been stained by his blood.
-There is a shrine constructed in Portuguese style containing a statue of Britto, known locally as 'Arul Anandar' who had modestly offered his neck to the executioner.
+There is a shrine constructed in Portuguese style containing a statue of Britto, known locally as Arul Anandar, who had modestly offered his neck to the executioner.

 The red sand dune here in this shrine where the blood of Britto was spilled has great significance.
 Numerous incurable diseases are said to have cured by the application of the red sand on the respective body parts.
 Couples are believed to have blessed with children on visiting the shrine and praying to the departed soul.
 During festivities, pilgrims mainly from Tamil Nadu and Kerala participate irrespective of their caste, creed and religion.
 Thus, together with Christians, Hindus and Muslims also come to worship at the shrine in thousands, to mark respect to a unique holy man who shed his life and blood at that spot.
 The occasion appears to be more as a social gathering rather than a religious festival.
 The auspicious ceremony is a rare opportunity for these simple people to bring gaiety and enthusiasm in their life.
 The strong faith and enviable ability to combine pleasure and righteousness on a pilgrimage gives a divine atmosphere to the Orur festival.

 Devotees from other dioceses and districts visit the shrine on specific dates.
 In February, believers from Dindigul arrive while in June, they are from Karunguli and Nagapattinam.
 During September more than 25,000 pilgrims used to visit the shrine for dedicating prayers and offerings.
 In October, nearly 25,000 pilgrims arrive from the neighbouring Sivagangai district and in December, visitors are from Madurai and Melur.
 Throughout the year, thousands of pilgrims from Sakthikulangara, a Catholic parish in Kerala, visit the shrine.

+Legacy

 In Portugal

-His name was given to the Jesuit-run Colégio de São João de Brito (Saint John de Britto College), located in Lisbon, Portugal.
+His name was given to the Jesuit-run St. John de Britto College, located in Lisbon, Portugal.

 In India

-There is a shrine to Britto in the village of Orur (also spelled Oreiour), where he is a significant figure revered by the Kallar, Maravar and Agamudayar.
+The Basilica of St. John de Britto is in the village of Orur (also spelled Oreiour), where he is a significant figure revered by the Kallar, Maravar and Agamudayar.

 There is only one church in Coimbatore dedicated to John de Britto and located at R S Puram, and it is one of the largest parishes in the diocese of Coimbatore.
 There is also a church in Subramaniapuram in Tiruchirapalli district of Tamil Nadu dedicated to him.
 In 2016, a Church was built in honour of St. John de Britto at Laggere, Bangalore (Karnataka).
+There is also a Church dedicated John de Britto in Sesurajapuram, Krishnagiri district of Tamil Nadu.